Wasserstein Contrastive Representation Distillation: Related Work

-\textbf{Optimal Transport} Optimal transport distance, \emph{a.k.a.} Wasserstein distance, has a long history in mathematics, with applications ranging from resource allocation to computer vision~\cite{rubner1998metric}.
+\textbf{Optimal Transport}\, Optimal transport distance, \emph{a.k.a.} Wasserstein distance, has a long history in mathematics, with applications ranging from resource allocation to computer vision~\cite{rubner1998metric}.
 Traditionally, optimal transport problems are solved by linear/quadratic programming.
-Within deep learning, the \emph{dual} form of the Wasserstein distance is used by \citet{wgan, gulrajani2017improved} as an alternative metric for distribution matching in Generative Adversarial Network (GAN) \cite{goodfellow2014generative}, where the dual form is approximated by imposing a 1-Lipschitz constraint on the critic.

-The \emph{primal} form of Wasserstein distance can be solved by the Sinkhorn algorithm~\cite{cuturi2013sinkhorn}, which has been applied to a wide range of deep learning tasks, including document retrieval and classification~\cite{kusner2015word}, sequence-to-sequence learning~\cite{chen2019improving}, adversarial attacks~\cite{wong2019wasserstein}, and graph matching~\cite{xu2019gromov}.
+Within deep learning, the \emph{dual} form of the Wasserstein distance is used by \cite{wgan, gulrajani2017improved} as an alternative metric for distribution matching in Generative Adversarial Network (GAN) \cite{goodfellow2014generative}, where the dual form is approximated by imposing a 1-Lipschitz constraint on the critic.
+The \emph{primal} form of Wasserstein distance can be solved by the Sinkhorn algorithm~\cite{cuturi2013sinkhorn}, which has been applied to a wide range of deep learning tasks, including document retrieval and classification~\cite{kusner2015word}, sequence-to-sequence learning~\cite{chen2019improving}, adversarial attacks~\cite{wong2019wasserstein}, graph matching~\cite{xu2019gromov}, and cross-domain alignment~\cite{chen2020graph}.
 To the authors' knowledge, this work is the first to apply optimal transport to KD, and to utilize both its primal and dual forms to construct a general Wasserstein learning framework.

+\textbf{Contrastive Learning} \, Contrastive learning~\cite{gutmann2010noise,arora2019theoretical} is a popular research area that has been successfully applied to density estimation and representation learning, especially in self-supervised setting~\cite{he2019momentum,chen2020simple}.
+It has been shown that the contrastive objective can be interpreted as maximizing the lower bound of mutual information between different views of the data~\cite{hjelm2018learning,oord2018representation,bachman2019learning,henaff2019data}, though it remains unclear whether the success is determined by mutual information or by the specific form of the contrastive loss~\cite{tschannen2019mutual}.
+Recently, contrastive learning has been extended to Wasserstein dependency measure~\cite{ozair2019wasserstein}.
+Our global contrastive transfer shares similar ideas with it.
+However, its application to KD has not been studied before.
+Further, both the primal and dual forms are used to form an integral framework.